 These No-Bake Lemon Tarts are easy to make with tart lemon flavor.
 The super creamy and bright lemon filling is perfectly complimented by the lemony cashew coconut crust.
 These gluten-free, Paleo and vegan tarts are perfect for warm days!

 I’ve probably mentioned it before, but lemon desserts typically are not my favorite.
-They have the tendency to be way too sweet, with way too much sugar compared to the amount of tart lemon.
+Most lemon desserts are way too sweet, with way too much sugar compared to the amount of tart lemon.

 If I’m having a lemon dessert, I want IN YOUR FACE super tart lemon flavor.
 Don’t give me something that tastes like a lemon candy or something with so much sugar it makes me pucker up for the wrong reasons.